Understanding Contrastive Learning Through the Lens of Margins: Experimental Results

 In this section, we analyze the effect of weighting positive samples differently based on their angles $p_{il}$.
 We will refer to a weight curve, a function of the positive sample angle, as a curvature.
-To experiment with convex, linear, and concave curvatures, we first define a curve $\gamma(x, c)$ as follows:
+To experiment with convex, linear, and concave curvatures, we define a curve $\gamma(x, c)$ as follows:

-where $c$ is a parameter to control the curvature, and $|\cdot|$ denotes the absolute operation.
-When $c$ is inifinity, it becomes exactly the same as not controlling the curvature at all.
+where $c$ is a parameter controlling the curvature, and $|\cdot|$ denotes the absolute operation.
+When $c$ is infinity, it becomes exactly the same as not controlling the curvature at all.
 To use Eq.~\ref{eq:curves} to control the diminishing rate of the positive samples gradient, we set the weights as follows;